Writing Style Guide

 A listing of academic degrees offered by the UNC School of Education and their abbreviations, included in parentheses, are as follows:

-• Bachelor of Arts in Human Development and Family Studies (B.A.Ed.)
+- Bachelor of Arts in Human Development and Family Science (B.A.Ed.)

-• Bachelor of Arts in Human Organizational Leadership and Development (B.A.Ed.)
+- Bachelor of Arts in Human and Organizational Leadership Development (B.A.)

 Examples of degrees awarded at Carolina include: bachelor of arts (B.A.) (a bachelor’s) bachelor of science (B.S.) doctor of education (Ed.D.) doctor of law (J.D.) (a doctorate) doctor of medicine (M.D.) doctor of pharmacy (Pharm.D.) doctor of philosophy (Ph.D.) doctor of public health (Dr.P.H.) master of arts (M.A.) (a master’s) master of business administration (M.B.A.) master of public health (M.P.H.) master of science (M.S.)